gaelforget/ECCOv4_flt_offline/README.md

 ### 3.1) Notes on "Use `pkg/offline` In ECCO"

-The included, preliminary setup will need to be re-evaluated; in particular:
+The included, preliminary setup may need to be re-evaluated depending on the application; in particular:

-- maybe uvel, uvel, and wvel should be used in place of uvelmass, etc.?
-- maybe the divergent part of the velocity field needs to be subtracted?
+- the divergent part of the velocity field may need to be subtracted
-- maybe the gm component (uvelstar, etc.) needs to be added to the velocity field?
+- the gm component (uvelstar, etc.) may need to be added to the velocity field
-- maybe various diffusion terms (redi, ggl, convection, background) need to be accounted for?

 If variables are needed that are not available online (i.e., in [nctiles_climatology/](https://eccov4.readthedocs.io/en/latest/downloads.html)) then the full model needs to be re-ran to generate new output (see **How To -- Use `pkg/flt` In ECCO** and [pkg/diagnostics](https://mitgcm.readthedocs.io/en/latest/outp_pkgs/outp_pkgs.html)).